Port Huron, MI – The Joint Commission, in conjunction

 According to The Joint Commission, this certification signifies Port Huron Hospital’s dedication to fostering better outcomes for its patients.
 There are 31 Joint Commission certified Primary Stroke Centers in Michigan.

 The Joint Commission’s Disease-Specific Care Certification Program is a voluntary process designed to evaluate clinical programs across the continuum of care.
-Port Huron Hospital underwent a rigorous on-site review by a Joint Commission expert to determine the hospital’s compliance with The Joint Commission’s primary stroke center protocols and certification requirements, such as collecting stroke treatment data and using it to improve stroke patients’ care.
+McLaren Port Huron underwent a rigorous on-site review by a Joint Commission expert to determine the hospital’s compliance with The Joint Commission’s primary stroke center protocols and certification requirements, such as collecting stroke treatment data and using it to improve stroke patients’ care.

 “Our staff is thoroughly committed to providing our patients with the